danships/genie-nexus/docs/dev/prd/001-weave-execution.md

 - Added type safety and validation for weave deployments
 - Set up metadata generation for the flow editor page

-[ ] Ask for the image of design of the weave editor and implement it with Mantine components.
+[x] Ask for the image of design of the weave editor and implement it with Mantine components.

+[ ] Implement integrations tests for the router part of the weave execution and the actions.
+These are not unit tests, but rather tests that verify that the router and actions are working as expected.
+But they must be set up so that external database data or providers are not needed.
+They can be placed in the packages/router/tests/integration/weave-flow folder.

 #### Follow up tasks